 This raises the question of whether ongoing incentive payments are necessary.
-Alternatively, the AER could provide direct funding for these initial 'investment' costs under the current regulatory framework, or other sources of funding may be available - such as from ARENA or the DMIA (if implemented for transmission).
+Alternatively, the AER could provide direct funding for these initial 'investment' costs under the current regulatory framework, or other sources of funding may be available - such as from ARENA or, as a result of this decision, the DMIA.